 There are a number of prescription drugs to treat mental illness.
 According to a 2017 research letter published in the journal JAMA Internal Medicine, one in six Americans took a psychiatric medicine in 2013.

-Drugs used to treat depression are called antidepressants.
+Medications for anxiety and depression are similar.
 These drugs are designed to balance some of the natural chemicals in the brain.
 Classes of antidepressants include selective serotonin reuptake inhibitors, monoamine oxidase inhibitors, atypical antidepressants and tricyclic antidepressants.
 SSRIs are the most popular type.
-Examples of this class include Prozac, Paxil and Zoloft.
 They work by increasing the level of serotonin in the brain.
 Serotonin plays a role in mood.

+Medications for bipolar and schizophrenia are called antipsychotics.
 Antipsychotics are used to treat conditions that involve psychosis.
 Psychosis involves a disconnection with reality.
-These conditions can include schizophrenia, bipolar disorder, PTDS and extreme depression.
 These drugs relieve symptoms but are not cures.

-Older antipsychotics are referred to as “typical: antipsychotics or neuroleptics.
-They include Chlorpromazine, Haloperidol, Perphenazine and Fluphenazine.
-Newer antipsychotics are called “atypical” antipsychotics.
+Older antipsychotics are referred to as typical antipsychotics or neuroleptics.
+Newer antipsychotics are called atypical antipsychotics.

-Examples include Risperidone, Olanzapine, Quetiapine and Ziprasidone.
-Both types of antipsychotic work to treat symptoms of schizophrenia and mania.
-Long-term use of older antipsychotics may cause a sometimes incurable nerve condition called tardive dyskinesia.
+Both types of antipsychotics work to treat symptoms of schizophrenia and mania.
+Long-term use of older antipsychotics may cause a potentially incurable nerve condition called tardive dyskinesia.
 This condition involves uncontrolled muscle movements, often around the mouth.

 Drugs called mood stabilizers are used to treat bipolar disorders and mood swings.
 Lithium is a well-known mood stabilizer.
 The U.S. Food and Drug Administration has approved it for treatment of mania and bipolar disorder.
 Mood stabilizers work by decreasing abnormal activity in the brain.